Josh Brecheen: 2022

 In 2022, Brecheen ran for Oklahoma's 2nd congressional district in a 14-candidate Republican primary to succeed retiring congressman Markwayne Mullin.
 Mullin retired to run in a special election for U.S. Senate.
 He styled himself during the campaign as "Tom Coburn's protégé" and vowed to vote "no" on any tax increases.
 Brecheen advanced to a runoff election with state Representative Avery Frix after placing second in the primary.
 He narrowly defeated Frix in the runoff, winning the nomination.
 During the primary Brecheen's campaign was supported by $3.2 million in political action committee spending in support of his campaign or in opposition to Frix, including $1.8 million in support from a Club for Growth affiliated political action committee.
-He defeated Democratic nominee Naomi Andrews and independent "Bulldog" Ben Robinson in the general election.
+He defeated Democratic nominee Naomi Andrews and independent Ben Robinson in the general election.

 2024

 Brecheen ran unopposed in the Republican primary in 2024 and will face Democratic candidate Brandon Wade and independent candidate Ronnie Hopkins.